 A Chief Officer manages the MF Secretariat under the overall guidance of the Executive Committee (ExCom).
-The Committee's decision 22/19(h) reads as follows: "That the modest strengthening of the Secretariat approved by the Executive Committee decision 21/36 should be sufficient to enable the Secretariat 2 to perform monitoring and evaluation on a continuous basis, through the development of a monitoring and evaluation system and data base, the coordination, supervision and carrying out of monitoring and evaluation studies and assignments and the establishment of a monitoring and evaluation post within the Secretariat whose incumbent would report directly to the Sub-Committee and/or the Executive Committee and be responsible for the coordination of all monitoring and evaluation activities."
+The Committee's decision 22/19(h) reads as follows: "That the modest strengthening of the Secretariat approved by the Executive Committee decision 21/36 should be sufficient to enable the Secretariat2 to perform monitoring and evaluation on a continuous basis, through the development of a monitoring and evaluation system and data base, the coordination, supervision and carrying out of monitoring and evaluation studies and assignments and the establishment of a monitoring and evaluation post within the Secretariat whose incumbent would report directly to the Sub-Committee and/or the Executive Committee and be responsible for the coordination of all monitoring and evaluation activities."
 An officer whose title is Senior Monitoring and Evaluation Officer (SMEO) holds this post and coordinates all such activities.
-His duties, inter alia, include managing evaluation studies, preparation of terms of references for ExCom approval, selecting evaluators and overseeing the implementation of evaluations.
-These are specified in the job description of the post.
+His duties, inter alia, include managing evaluation studies, preparation of terms of references for ExCom approval, selecting evaluators and overseeing the implementation of evaluation of the post.